-If the EPB warning indicator illuminates continuously or flashes, there is a problem with the EPB.
-Have the EPB system inspected immediately by an

-ElectraMeccanica Authorized Service Provider.
+the EPB warning indicator illuminates continuously or flashes, there is a problem with the EPB, find a flat area to park the vehicle and place a wheel choke on either side of the rear wheel.
+Have the EPB system inspected immediately by an ElectraMeccanica Authorized Service Provider.